farichieri/nutrition-plans/content/plans/balanced.md

 ---
 title: "Balanced"
 isAvailable: true
+image: "/images/plans/balanced.jpg"
 ---

 It is an eating plan that includes all the macro and micronutrients necessary for daily requirements, in adequate and balanced amounts and in which it will consist of a variety of foods from different groups so that the body obtains enough energy and nutrition to grow and develop properly.

-For us here at NUTRITION PLANS, the key to healthy eating is sustainability and longevity.
+For us here at **NUTRITION PLANS**, the key to healthy eating is sustainability and longevity.
 Traditionally, a "diet" in every sense of the word is designed to be short-term.

 This type of diet is recommended for those people of all ages who want to choose a healthy, varied, accessible diet with all the food groups in a single day, without any restriction, following globally standardized serving recommendations for each food group.
 It may even be suitable for those people with pathologies or chronic non-communicable diseases, for the prevention of these or even for people who do physical exercise or athletes.